seatable-data/api/dtable-web-v2.1-admin/daily-active-users.md

 **Possible Errors**

-401 Unauthorized: The auth token is invalid.
+401 Unauthorized: The auth token is invalid:
 >```
 >{
 >    "detail": "Invalid token"
 >}
 >```

-403 Forbidden: The user doesn't have admin permission.
+403 Forbidden: The user doesn't have admin permission:
 >```
 >{
 >    "detail": "You do not have permission to perform this action."